artofthepossible/WhaleOfATime/README.md

 5. Ensure the GitHub CLI (gh) is installed and accessible. gh --version

+6. Ensure the Kompose is installed and accessible. kompose version

+7. Ensure the Kompose is installed and accessible. helm version

-# WORKSHOP: Step-By-Step Guide: Containerize ad Spring Boot Application
+# WORKSHOP: Step-By-Step Guide: Containerize a Spring Boot Application
 Note!

-Replace `your-image-name`, `tag`, and `your-dockerhub-username` with your actual image name, tag, and Docker Hub username.
+Replace `your-image-name`, `tag`, and `your-dockerhub-username` with your actual image name, tag, and Docker Hub username.<br>
-Replace `your-image-name`, `tag`, and `your-dockerhub-username` with your actual image name, tag, and Docker Hub username.
+Replace `your-image-name`, `tag`, and `your-dockerhub-username` with your actual image name, tag, and Docker Hub username.<br>

 # Using Docker Init to Create the Docker Assets